Is it legal to have two home insurance policies In Texas

 Sometimes, having two policies can save you money.
 Here’s when it might be cost-effective:

-• High-Value Homes: For expensive homes, splitting coverage between two insurance companies might lower your insurance premiums.
+• High-Value Homes: Splitting coverage between two insurance companies might lower your insurance premiums for expensive homes.

 • Risky Areas: In high-risk areas like those prone to floods or hurricanes, dual insurance can offer better property coverage at a competitive rate.